 (Q) Special Topics of Statistics

 Study of the computational aspects of statistics; hypothesis testing, goodness of fit; nonparametric tests; linear and quadratic regression, correlation and analysis of variance.
-Not open to students who have credit for or are enrolled in an equivalent statistics course (e.g., PSYC 210, MATH 312 or MATH 314).
+Not open to students who have credit for or are enrolled in an equivalent statistics course.